 This helps us make sure you're in the right place.

 Melon 29:7 partners with organizations and individuals who believe economic inclusion is not charity — it's strategy.
-Your support directly funds trauma-informed financial coaching, business technical assistance, and digital readiness training for entrepreneurs who've been locked out of mainstream support.
+Your support directly funds education and digital inclusion programming for entrepreneurs who've been locked out of mainstream economic opportunity.
+We don't just train — we deploy.
 Walk alongside us.

 Partner With UsIf you've been through reentry, or if you're building a business in a financial system that wasn't designed for you — Melon 29:7 is where you start.
 We address what's actually in the way before we hand you a business plan template.
 Free services.
 Real support.
 Open door.